wjoseph7/TinyTitansPublic/README.md

 well as AAII's and the S&P500 and Russell 2000 benchmarks were computed from 2013-06-28 until 2022-04-29.
 This spans 107 months or almost a 9 year period.

-Different results run using different missing approximations primarily.
+The missing approximation employed to approximate price appreciation had the largest influence.
 Decreasing the number of stocks increased volatility without increasing appreciation reliably.
 Playing with parameters such as the price-to-sales ratio and market cap min and max did not improve performance significantly.

 # Results

 Below is a replication of Tiny Titans where if a nan is encountered for monthly appreciation we use the last available price over two weeks to approximate.
-If we cannot find this price 0 is used.
 As you can see even with this generous generous approximation results are significantly below AAII's implementation.

 Although, it is important to note we see the same characteristic behavior and shape, such as the significant draw down at month 80.
 Likewise we are able to